 I, like everyone else, it seems, have taken this abundance of time to make and maintain a sourdough starter.
 And, like any other pet, it needed a name.
 I’ve labeled my sour spawn Grendel, naturally.
 When feeding my starter, I cannot bear to actually discard the discard, because food is precious, always, but right now, seemingly so precarious, as well.
 And that is the real raison d’être for these cookies.
 This recipe is adapted from Tara Jensen’s Sourdough Discard Cookies, which you can find on her Instagram.
-I recently just purchased her book, A Baker's Year, through her website, (where you can also purchase sourdough starter!) and I'm super excited to start baking from it.
+I recently purchased her book, A Baker's Year, through her website, (where you can also purchase sourdough starter!) and I'm super excited to start baking from it.
 And here is an article worth checking out as well, if you’re in the sourdough starter kind of way.
-The recipe I followed for mine came from Peter Reinhart’s Bread Baker’s Apprentice, one of my favorite and most used books, in addition to being the first one that got me into baking bread at home.
+For Grendel, a whole wheat starter, I used Peter Reinhart’s Bread Baker’s Apprentice as a guide.
+Bread Baker's Apprentice was the first book I bought when I got into baking bread at home back in 2007, and it's one of my favorite and most used books.

 I’ve made these here cookies with varying degrees of wheat flours (all purpose, whole grain spelt, whole wheat pastry, and whole wheat flour), so don’t be afraid to play around depending on what you have on hand.
 Same goes for the sugars.
 You can do more granulated than brown or all brown.
 And the chocolate.
 I use a mix of semisweet chips, milk chocolate chips, and dark chocolate discs.
 Results will, inevitably, vary, but that’s part of the fun I’m able to glean from everyday happenings in my kitchen these days.
 Lot of excitement from little things.
 And I take it where I can get it.